-The Top 15 Cities in Europe
+The Top 10 Cities in Europe

 Every year for our World's Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.

-7. Kraków, Poland
+3. Kraków, Poland

-5. Seville, Spain
+5. San Sebastián, Spain

 9. Porto, Portugal

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2021.